temporalio/temporal/README.md

 If you'd like to work on or propose a new feature, first peruse [feature requests](https://community.temporal.io/c/feature-requests/6) and our [proposals repo](https://github.com/temporalio/proposals) to discover existing active and accepted proposals.

-Feel free to join the Temporal communty [forum](https://community.temporal.io) or [Slack](https://t.mp/slack) to start a discussion or check if a feature has already been discussed.
+Feel free to join the Temporal community [forum](https://community.temporal.io) or [Slack](https://t.mp/slack) to start a discussion or check if a feature has already been discussed.
 Once you're sure the proposal is not covered elsewhere, please follow our [proposal instructions](https://github.com/temporalio/proposals#creating-a-new-proposal) or submit a [feature request](https://community.temporal.io/c/feature-requests/6).

 ## License